Robinho (footballer, born January 1995)

-Francisco Wellington Barbosa de Lisboa (19 January 1995), simply known as Robinho, is a Brazilian professional footballer who plays as a winger for Confiança.
+Francisco Wellington Barbosa de Lisboa (19 January 1995), simply known as Robinho, is a Brazilian professional footballer who plays as a winger for Botafogo-SP.

 Club career

 Brazil

 Robinho began his career with Itapipoca in 2014.
 During that season he appeared in 9 matches and scored 1 goal.
 This caught the attention of Série B team, Ceará, where he was transferred and finished out the 2014 season with 5 appearances for the team.
 In 2015, Robinho played in 17 matches in various competitions for the team, but was loaned to Confiança Esporte Clube and finished the season with 13 appearances and 2 goals.
 In 2016, he maid 5 appearances in Série B for Ceará, but again was loaned out.
 This time to Esporte Clube Novo Hamburgo where he made 13 appearances and scored 2 goals.
 In 2017, Robinho was loaned to Cuiabá Esporte Clube in Série C making 8 appearances.
 In 2018, Ceará was promoted to Série A, the first division of the Brazilian football league system, Robinho made 2 appearances for the team before being loaned to Santa Cruz in Série C.

 In total, Robinho totaled 14 goals in 119 appearances in all competitions during his time in Brazil.